Homes evacuated as crews work to contain 175-acre fire in Henderson County

 The fire was about 40% contained at around midnight.

-However, at around 5 a.m. on Saturday, November 4, fire conditions changed as wind picked up to 20 miles per hour and humidity levels were in the low teens.
+However, at around 5 a.m. on Saturday, November 4, fire conditions changed as winds picked up to 20 miles per hour and humidity levels were in the low teens.

 Crews were later called to the Kyles Creek Road area where an abandoned structure was destroyed and two others were damaged.
 Evacuations of the upper end of Kyles Creek Road have started as about 150 firefighters are currently working to contain the fire.